-But as the study points out, when the chronological sequence is reconstructed, the deaths are not random at all.
-Instead, they resemble how a wide range of common human activities are distributed for in the real world.
+But as the study points out, when one reconstructs the chronological sequence, the deaths are not random at all.
+Instead, they resemble the distribution of a wide range of common human activities in the real world.

 Unravelling the sequence of deaths in Game of Thrones

-To analyze the evolution of the narrative, the authors use an approximate timeline of the events depicted in Ice and Fire based on the Westerosi calendar date.
+To analyze the evolution of the narrative, the authors use an approximate timeline of the events depicted in Ice and Fire.
+They based this calendar on the Westerosi calendar date.
 It has been compiled by fans, and is maintained by the Reddit user identified as PrivateMajor.
-They use this timeline to assign an approximate date to each chapter of each book, which allows them to study events as they occur within the in-story timeline.
+They use this timeline to assign an approximate date to each chapter of each book.
+Doing so allows them to study events as they occur within the in-story timeline.

 Their analysis considers only the deaths of significant characters, deemed to because they appeared in more than one chapter.
-They made this distinction to avoid including the deaths of “cannon-fodder” characters, “whose main purpose in the story is to die immediately after they are introduced.”
+They made this distinction to avoid including the deaths of “cannon-fodder” characters.
+That is because their “main purpose in the story is to die” immediately after they have appeared.

 Past research has shown that inter-event time distributions for “many (nonviolent) human activities in the real world, including communication, entertainment, trading, and work, have power-law tails.”